Bedrock-OSS/bedrock-wiki/docs/scripting/game-tests.md

 ▸ **assertEntityData**(`position`: [_BlockLocation_](#interfacesblocklocation), `id`: _string_, `func`: (`entity`: [_Entity_](#interfacesentity)) => _void_): _void_

-Asserts that the given condition is true for all entities of the given type at the given location
+Asserts that the given condition is valid for all entities of the given type at the given location

 ##### Parameters: